mozilla/fireplace/README.md

 ## Bugs

-- If new templates or less files are added, they will not be recognized until the damper is restarted.
+- If new templates or ``.styl`` files are added, they will not be recognized until the damper is restarted.
 Deleted files may also cause problems.

 ## Missing Features